anchore/grype-db/DEVELOPING.md

    discoverable via `grype db download` yet (this is what the listing file update will do).

-3**update-listing**: Generate and upload a new listing file to S3 based on the existing listing file and newly discovered DB archives already uploaded to S3.
+3. **update-listing**: Generate and upload a new listing file to S3 based on the existing listing file and newly discovered DB archives already uploaded to S3.

    ```bash